-10 Difficult Conversations Group Exercises (With Debrief)
+10 Difficult Conversations Exercises for Groups

 Mastering the art of hard conversations is a vital skill that extends beyond just the meeting rooms.
 It is a path to a more cohesive, understanding, and effective workplace.
 It also fosters personal growth in communication and conflict resolution skills.

-10 Difficult Conversations Group Exercises
+10 Difficult Conversations Exercises for Groups

 #1.
 The Empathy Avenue

 This activity helps promote empathy in the workplace by understanding diverse perspectives.
+It is a simple yet powerful way to build connections and foster a supportive team culture.

 Materials: ‘Perspective’ discussion prompts